vitkolos/notes-ipp/semestr5/data-compression-algorithms/exam.md

 			- binary tree with nonnegative vertex weights has a sibling property if
 				- $\forall$ parent: weight(parent) = $\sum$ weight(child)
 				- each vertex except root has a sibling
-				- vertices can be listed in order of non-increasing weight with each vertex adjacent to its sibling
+				- vertices can be listed in order of non-increasing weight with each vertex adjacent to its sibling (the weights are non-decreasing if we print them by levels, bottom to top, left to right)
-		- theorem (Faller 1973): binary tree with nonnegative vertex weights is a Huffman tree iff it has the sibling property
+		- theorem (Faller 1973): binary tree with non-negative vertex weights is a Huffman tree iff it has the sibling property
-		- FGK algorithm
+		- FGK algorithm (Faller, Gallagher, Knuth)
 			- we maintain the sibling property
 		- zero-frequency problem
 			- how to encode a novel symbol
-			- 1st solution: initializace Huffman tree with all symbols of the source alphabet, each with weight one
+			- 1st solution: initialize Huffman tree with all symbols of the source alphabet, each with weight one
-			- 2nd solution: initialize Huffman tree with a special symbol esc
+			- 2nd solution: initialize Huffman tree with a special symbol $esc$
-				- encode the 1st occurence of symbol s as a Huffman code of esc followed by s
+				- encode the 1st occurence of symbol $s$ as a Huffman code of $esc$ followed by $s$
-				- insert a new leaf representing s into the Huffman tree
+				- insert a new leaf representing $s$ into the Huffman tree
 		- average codeword length … $l_{FGK}\leq l_H+O(1)$
 	- implementation problems
 		- overflow